zchee/golang-wiki/MinimumRequirements.md

 ### [FreeBSD](FreeBSD)

-FreeBSD 10 and up according to https://golang.org/doc/install.
+FreeBSD 10 or higher, but FreeBSD 12-CURRENT is [not supported](https://github.com/golang/go/issues/22447).
 We only run builders testing FreeBSD 10.3 and 11.1.

 ### [NetBSD](NetBSD)